planetfederal/workshops/tutorials/osm-routing/src/index.rst

     id1 AS vertex,
     id2 AS edge,
     cost
-  FROM pgr_dijkstra('SELECT id, source::INT4, target::INT4, distance AS cost FROM edges_noded', 1000, 757, false, false)
+  FROM pgr_dijkstra('SELECT id, source::INT4, target::INT4, time AS cost FROM edges_noded', 1000, 757, false, false)
   ORDER BY seq;

    vertex | edge  |        cost